bluesaltlabs/bluesaltlabs-react-ui/README.md

 ## To Do

 - [ ] set up `[storybookjs/storybook-deployer](https://github.com/storybookjs/storybook-deployer)` and deploy this to a GitHub Pages project.
+- [ ] set up configuration to use '@' imports (like main application. need to modify webpack config?)
 - [ ] ...

 ---